 - You must work enough hours or shifts to qualify.
 Check with your employer or your union for more details.

 The Child & Elder Care Benefits Program helps eligible participants pay for newborn expenses, child care, youth programs, and care for elderly or disabled relatives.
-For teens and their parents, we also offer SAT and ACT test prep courses and workshops on the college admissions process.
+For teens and their parents, we also offer a College Prep benefit that supplies a college coach to 12th graders.
 Visit our Benefits section for more details.

 On this website, you can also find:

 - How to Get Paid Benefits once you are enrolled.

 In 1994, citywide negotiations occurred between UNITE HERE Local 2 and 37 union hotels in San Francisco.
 Negotiations resulted in the creation of a fund for a new benefit program that would respond to the range of child, elder, and disabled adult care needs of employees in the local hospitality industry.